scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

    \setlength{\tablewidth}{0.7\textwidth}

-.. table:: Feature comparision between pyPAHdb and the full suites of
+.. table:: Feature comparison between pyPAHdb and the full suites of
            off-line IDL/Python tools.
 Note: NNLS is non-negative least squares; FWHM is full-width at half-maximum of an emission profile; "uncertainties" in this context